butterflymx installation convert old intercom

 Deliveries are a big part of modern life for many residents.
 And your building’s intercom system can make or break the package retrieval process.
 Sometimes, a resident might have to chase a package for days — or worse, deal with a stolen or missing package!

 If you’ve noticed an uptick in complaints by residents who weren’t alerted about a delivery, it might be time to upgrade your old intercom system.
-Choose a system that has specific features for package couriers, such as delivery PINs, that grants them temporary building access to securely place residents’ deliveries indoors.
+Choose a system with specific features for package couriers, such as delivery PINs, that grant them temporary building access to securely place residents’ deliveries indoors.

 You want to attract tech-friendly residents